-Alice Stone Nakhimovsky, professor of Russian and Eurasian Studies and Jewish Studies, was born in Brooklyn, N.Y., and went through its public schools before entering Cornell University where she received her AB in 1971 and PhD in 1976.
+Alice Stone Nakhimovsky, professor of Russian and Eurasian Studies and Jewish Studies, was born in Brooklyn, N.Y., and went through its public schools before entering Cornell University, where she received her AB in 1971 and PhD in 1976.
 She completed the Advanced course in Yiddish at the YIVO/NYU Summer program in 2007.

 Many years ago, as a break from graduate school, she went to study in Leningrad and eventually married there.
 While she started her career writing on the Russian absurdists Kharms and Vvedensky, the subject of her dissertation and first book, she became more interested in Russian-Jewish issues and has come to specialize in that.
 She wrote a number of books and essays on Russian-Jewish literature (most significantly Russian Jewish Literature and Identity, Johns Hopkins, 1992), collaborated on a set of Russian language textbooks, and, together with her husband Alexander, put together a book of photographs by the eminent Russian photojournalist Evgeny Khaldei (Witness to History: The Photographs of Evgeny Khaldei, Aperture, 1997).

-She is proudest of her six years of work on the editorial board of the YIVO Encylopedia of Jews in Eastern Europe (Yale University Press, 2008).
+She is especially proud of her six years of work on the editorial board of the YIVO Encyclopedia of Jews in Eastern Europe (Yale University Press, 2008).
 The Encyclopedia is now online.
 If you really, really want to see Alice Nakhimovsky give a short talk, go here, scroll down to "The YIVO Encyclopedia: A Celebration" and download the video (Parts 1 and 2) of the evening performance that launched the book (Part 1, from 25:02; part 2, from 44:37).
 Even better, watch the whole thing for some excellent lectures by colleagues and a bunch of terrific performances.
-The Forward ran a nice review of the book (April 11, 2008).An even more spectacular review ran in the LA Times in July 2008.
+The Forward ran a review of the book (April 11, 2008); another review ran in the LA Times in July 2008.

 From 2006-8, Alice Nakhimovsky collaborated with colleagues Nancy Ries of Colgate, Slava Paperno of Cornell, and Ilya Utekhin of the European University, St. Petersburg (Russia) on a virtual museum about the Soviet communal apartment (kommunalka) in its multifarious aspects.
 The project was funded by a major grant from the National Endowment for the Humanities.
 Please visit our museum.